-During the past three decades, Oregon made the transition from a resource-based economy to a mixed manufacturing and marketing economy with an emphasis on high technology.
-Oregon’s hard times of the early 1980s signaled structural changes had occurred in the traditional resource-based economy, centered on timber.
+During the past three decades, Oregon made the transition from a resource-based economy to a more mixed manufacturing and marketing economy, with an emphasis on high technology.
+Oregon’s hard times of the early 1980s signaled that structural changes had occurred in the traditional resource-based economy centered on timber.
 The state worked to develop new economic sectors to replace older ones.
 Most important, perhaps, was the state’s growing high-tech sector, concentrated in the three counties around Portland.
 However, rural Oregon counties were generally left out of the shift to a new economy.

-Oregon is one of the most trade-dependent states in the nation and, to some extent, economic activity in other countries helps drive the state’s economy.
-The value of exports from Oregon to foreign countries was $21.9 billion in 2017.
-The state’s largest trading partners are China, Canada, Malaysia, South Korea and Japan.
-Oregon’s trade with other U.S. states far exceeds its trade with foreign nations.
+Oregon is one of the most trade dependent states in the nation, and to some extent, economic activity in other countries helps drive the state’s economy.
+The value of exports from Oregon to foreign countries was $23.5 billion in 2019.
+The state’s largest trading partners were China, Canada, Japan, Malaysia and South Korea.
+Of course, Oregon’s trade with other U.S. states far exceeds its trade with foreign nations.

 The aging population will factor into the future of Oregon’s economy.
-The eldest members of the Baby Boom generation are becoming eligible for Social Security benefits, and many are considering retirement.
+Nationally, about half of the baby boom generation have retired, and many of the remainder will in the next 10 years.
 Nearly one out of four workers in Oregon is already 55 years or older.
 As the generation ages, employers will need to find new workers with the skills to replace their retiring workforce.
 At the same time, the growing number of retirees will demand more leisure and health care services.